ChrisMorr154/BookTalk/README.md

 ## Login Attempts

-Invalid credentials trigger error messages.
-The backend responds with a meaningful status code, and the frontend renders the error beneath the fields.
+This screenshot shows a successful login, where valid credentials were entered and the server returned a signed JWT.
+The frontend stored the token in React Context, granting the user authenticated access to the Home page and all protected routes.

 <p align="center">
   <img src="./Screenshots/login_attempts.jpg" width="300" />